mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 quickest and easiest way to run django-ca, especially if you do not care to much about custom configuration or extending django-ca.

-This tutorial assumes you have moderate knowledge of running servers, installing software, docker, docker-compose and how TLS certificates work.

 This tutorial will give you a CA with

 * A root and intermediate CA.